Murtu1609/vmwaresnapshots/README.md

 # vmwaresnapshots
-A terraform script take snaphots of vmware virtual machines
+A terraform script to take snaphots of vmware virtual machines

 # Pre-requisites
 1) Vmware Vcentre server ip and credentials